GoogleCloudPlatform/opentelemetry-operations-java/exporters/trace/README.md

   OpenTelemetry Google Cloud Trace Exporter allows the user to send collected traces to Google Cloud.

-  <a href="https://cloud.google.com/trace">Google Cloud Trace</a> is a distributed tracing backend system.
+ [Google Cloud Trace](https://cloud.google.com/trace) is a distributed tracing backend system.
 It helps developers to gather timing data needed to troubleshoot latency problems in microservice & monolithic architectures.
 It manages both the collection and lookup of gathered trace data.

 ## Setup
   Google Cloud Trace is a managed service provided by Google Cloud Platform.

 ## Installation
-  Not currently ready as a package to be imported. <a href="https://github.com/GoogleCloudPlatform/opentelemetry-operations-java/issues/6">Issue</a> is currently being dealt with.
+  Not currently ready as a package to be imported.
+[Issue](https://github.com/GoogleCloudPlatform/opentelemetry-operations-java/issues/6) is currently being dealt with.
   For now, one would have to clone this GitHub repo.
 To do so, run in the command line:
   ```git
   git clone https://github.com/GoogleCloudPlatform/opentelemetry-operations-java